mayank311996/cheatsheets/courses/Udemy/course2/4_deploy_cv_model/README.md

 sls invoke --function resnet50-classify --path event.json --log
 ```

 - Now setup the web-gui-code.
+Go through section 8, video 61.
+Also, setup
+the AWS Cognito service as shown in the video.